Whiting Petroleum (NYSE:WLL) Price Target Raised to $86.00

-Whiting Petroleum (NYSE:WLL) had its price objective lifted by stock analysts at Truist Securities from $55.00 to $86.00 in a note issued to investors on Thursday, Benzinga reports.
-The brokerage currently has a “buy” rating on the oil and gas exploration company’s stock.
-Truist Securities’ price target would indicate a potential upside of 57.65% from the company’s current price.
+Whiting Petroleum (NYSE:WLL) had its price target increased by equities researchers at Truist from $55.00 to $86.00 in a research report issued on Thursday, The Fly reports.
+The brokerage presently has a “buy” rating on the oil and gas exploration company’s stock.
+Truist’s price objective points to a potential upside of 51.60% from the stock’s current price.
+The analysts noted that the move was a valuation call.

-WLL has been the topic of a number of other research reports.
-Zacks Investment Research upgraded shares of Whiting Petroleum from a “hold” rating to a “strong-buy” rating and set a $37.00 price objective on the stock in a research note on Wednesday, March 17th.
-Wells Fargo & Company lifted their price target on shares of Whiting Petroleum from $41.00 to $48.00 and gave the stock an “overweight” rating in a research report on Wednesday, May 19th.
-Royal Bank of Canada started coverage on shares of Whiting Petroleum in a research report on Thursday, May 27th.
-They issued a “sector perform” rating and a $47.00 price target on the stock.
-Finally, KeyCorp lifted their price target on shares of Whiting Petroleum from $55.00 to $58.00 and gave the stock an “overweight” rating in a research report on Thursday, June 24th.
-Three research analysts have rated the stock with a hold rating, seven have issued a buy rating and one has given a strong buy rating to the stock.
-Whiting Petroleum presently has an average rating of “Buy” and an average price target of $45.11.
+Other research analysts also recently issued research reports about the stock.
+KeyCorp lifted their price target on shares of Whiting Petroleum from $55.00 to $58.00 and gave the stock an “overweight” rating in a research note on Thursday, June 24th.
+Truist Securities lifted their price target on shares of Whiting Petroleum from $55.00 to $86.00 and gave the stock a “buy” rating in a research note on Thursday.
+Royal Bank of Canada initiated coverage on shares of Whiting Petroleum in a research note on Thursday, May 27th.
+They issued a “sector perform” rating and a $47.00 price target for the company.
+Zacks Investment Research upgraded shares of Whiting Petroleum from a “hold” rating to a “strong-buy” rating and set a $37.00 price objective for the company in a research report on Wednesday, March 17th.
+Finally, Wells Fargo & Company boosted their price objective on shares of Whiting Petroleum from $41.00 to $48.00 and gave the stock an “overweight” rating in a research report on Wednesday, May 19th.
+Three research analysts have rated the stock with a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the stock.
+The company has an average rating of “Buy” and an average price target of $51.11.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Benjamin F. Edwards & Company Inc. bought a new position in shares of Whiting Petroleum during the 1st quarter worth about $35,000.
-HighMark Wealth Management LLC bought a new position in shares of Whiting Petroleum during the 1st quarter worth about $40,000.
-Pinz Capital Management LP bought a new position in shares of Whiting Petroleum during the 1st quarter worth about $145,000.
-SG Americas Securities LLC bought a new position in shares of Whiting Petroleum during the 4th quarter worth about $214,000.
-Finally, Centiva Capital LP bought a new stake in Whiting Petroleum in the first quarter valued at about $228,000.
-Hedge funds and other institutional investors own 91.19% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+Valueworks LLC increased its holdings in shares of Whiting Petroleum by 13.3% in the 4th quarter.
+Valueworks LLC now owns 806,836 shares of the oil and gas exploration company’s stock valued at $20,170,000 after acquiring an additional 94,425 shares during the period.
+LPL Financial LLC acquired a new position in shares of Whiting Petroleum in the 4th quarter valued at $240,000.
+HighMark Wealth Management LLC acquired a new position in shares of Whiting Petroleum in the 1st quarter valued at $40,000.
+HN Saltoro Capital LP acquired a new position in shares of Whiting Petroleum in the 4th quarter valued at $4,770,000.
+Finally, Lorne Steinberg Wealth Management Inc. acquired a new position in shares of Whiting Petroleum in the 1st quarter valued at $1,655,000.
+91.19% of the stock is currently owned by institutional investors and hedge funds.

 About Whiting Petroleum